 Frequency bands for active and passive sensing depend on the particular information being sought with respect to the characteristics of the object, the space environment, or the particular phenomenon in space being studied.
 The frequency bands chosen are those identified by the physics as optimum for the scientific investigation.
 Bandwidths determine the resolution and precision that is obtainable.

 Deep-space missions require communications over extremely long distances, resulting in very weak signals at the receiver.
 The sensitivity of deep-space mission receivers therefore makes them very susceptible to interference from unwanted emissions.
 Thus, in order to avoid potential interference, frequencies allocated to deep-space research should not also be allocated for near-Earth space research activities.
 The exception to this is interplanetary missions which must operate in trajectories that include both near-Earth and deep-space distances, such as human exploration planetary missions and missions that are required to return planetary samples to the Earth.
-These missions are best operated in the 37 and 40 GHz space research allocations.
+These missions are best operated in the 37 GHz and 40 GHz space research allocations.

 3.2 Equipment considerations